Michael-Benjamin/zoomed-out/README.md

 - Open the images.js file
 - Modify the json
 - You can use url or the path to an image on your local machine
+- Also specify the answer of what the image is